tobi-be/BlenderEdmExporter/README.md

 known issues
 ------------
 - Sometimes UV-Maps aren't exported correctly.
 This happens more often if you have just left edit mode and export afterwards.
 Exporting again solves the problem
+- Don't use seperation by selection or similar.
+This seems to mess up everything.
+Duplicate the object and remove everything you don't need.
+- Don't use fake user armatures.

 General Rules:
 ==============